TraianOglinzanu/Assignment3/README.txt

 Query #3:
 For this query, we chose to index every column that was being used in the query.
+Because there are many comparisons being checked by DBBrowser, it is best to index all of the table names that are being analyzed.
+This is to shorten the time to search for corresponding matches in the different tables.

 Query #4: